May 5, 1989 |

 Which comes first: the color on the wall or the color in the fabric?
 Like the chicken versus the egg, the question is open to debate, but design pros tend to answer "fabric. " Fall in love with a beautiful print, discover a luxurious length of linen, or lose your heart to an antique quilt.
 The idea for a room begins with the mood and colors of the fabrics you choose.
 To learn how to translate fabric into a decorating scheme, a good place to begin is Home Furnishing With Fabric by Leslie Geddes-Brown (Ryland, Peters & Small, $19.95)

-Passed down by descendants of the nation's first first lady, a 9-inch swatch of silk brocade from one of Martha Washington's dresses ended up with family friend Alden Freeman.
+PASSED DOWN by descendants of the nation's first first lady, a 5-by-9-inch swatch of silk brocade from one of Martha Washington's dresses ended up with family friend Alden Freeman.
 In 1932, he gave it as a gift to Nan Britton, a woman involved in the first publicized presidential sex scandal.
 And now you can claim the fabric as your own.
-Wednesday, it was offered for sale for $40,000 by the Philly-based Raab Collection, which has it in a vault.
+Yesterday, it was offered for sale for $40,000 by the Philly-based Raab Collection, which has it in a vault.
 It may be the only Martha Washington dress snippet ever put on the market.

 April 5, 1996 |